calume/agileFlex/Data/README.md

 Maple Drive East | 4.00 | 2013-08-21 to 2014-11-13 (448 Days)
 YMCA | 0.45 | 2013-09-25 to 2014-11-19 (420 Days)

-The script 'PVLoad.py' creates 2 pickle files with the data processed:
+The script 'PVLoad.py' creates 4 pickle files with the data processed:

+- "SM_DataFrame.pickle" - Smart meter raw data for 187 Smart meters (subset of the 5,500 LCL customers).Timestamped
-- 'PV_BySiteName.pickle' - Which contains output (kW and Normalised by capacity) datestamped with a dataframe for each site
+- "SM_Summary.pickle" - Summary of Acorn Group, Date Ranges and Means/Peaks for each household
-- 'PV_Normalised.pickle' - Which has normalised output by season in rows of 48 half hours combined for all sites with timestamps removed.
+- 'SM_DistsByAcorn_NH' Costumers by acorn group with overnight heating demand removed
+- "SM_Consolidated_NH.pickle" - Customers are combined into Seasonal (and weekday/weekend) daily profiles by ACorn Group, Heating demand removed

 The script 'PVLoad.py' also plots the data both by site and by season.
 Some of the displays are shown below.